uday-31/regime-modeling-with-NLP/README.md

 # detecting-market-regime-changes

-Used hidden Markov models to label regimes on S&P 500 data, then trained three classifiers (naive Bayes, logistic regression, and support vector machines) to predict regimes with the intent of improving an existing trading strategy.
+Used hidden Markov models and NLP techniques to label regimes on S&P 500 data, then trained three classifiers (naive Bayes, logistic regression, and support vector machines) to predict regimes with the intent of improving an existing trading strategy.

-This project was done for the requirements of the class 46-927 Machine Learning II.
-The group members are Dhruv Baid, Rohan Prasad, and Sarthak Vishnoi, and Uday Sharma.
+This project was done for the requirements of the class 46-924 Natural Language Processing.
+The group members are Dhruv Baid, Prajakta Phadke, and Uday Sharma.

 # Abstract